Category Archives: Book Reviews

 • Sin of denial—religious child medical neglect

-Heimlich’s book is well documented and chocked full of real life stories of boys and girls that were abused.
+Heimlich’s book is well documented and chock-full of real life stories of boys and girls who were abused.
 In my most recent battle with people within the Independent Fundamentalist Baptist (IFB) church movement I noticed that the testimonies of people who were abused are routinely dismissed.
 In most every case the abuse deniers know of people who were not abused while in the same setting as those who were abused, or they know the accused abusers personally, so they dismiss abuse claims as lies or attempts to attack and destroy the IFB movement.
-I subscribe to the theory that where there is smoke there is fire and the sheer number of people claiming to have been abused make it highly in unlikely that they are all lying.
+I subscribe to the theory that where there is smoke there is fire and the sheer number of people claiming to have been abused makes it highly in unlikely that they are all lying.

 At times Breaking Their Will made me uncomfortable.
 The book reminded me of what I once was.
 It is hard to admit that my sincere literal interpretation of the Bible led me to preach and teach things that are clearly abusive.
 I routinely recommended child rearing books by John R. Rice, Jack Hyles, James Dobson, and Richard Fugate.
-While I can not undo the past, I can advocate for and demand that religious child abuse be taken seriously.
+While I cannot undo the past, I can advocate for and demand that religious child abuse be taken seriously.

 • Is my faith community theologically exclusive?
 That is, do religious leaders and other worshippers claim to be the only people who “know” religious truth?